-These core libraries allow an Arduino Leonardo, Micro, or Due board to appear as a native Mouse and/or Keyboard to a connected computer.
+These core libraries allow a 32u4 based boards or Due board to appear as a native Mouse and/or Keyboard to a connected computer.

 A word of caution on using the Mouse and Keyboard libraries: if the Mouse or Keyboard library is constantly running, it will be difficult to program your board.
 Functions such as Mouse.move() and Keyboard.print() will move your cursor or send keystrokes to a connected computer and should only be called when you are ready to handle them.
 It is recommended to use a control system to turn this functionality on, like a physical switch or only responding to specific input you can control.